shubhamsapra97/shubhamsapra97/README.md

 # Willkommen auf meinem Profil <img align="right" src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif" width="50" height="50" />🚀

 I am a 28 year old Engineer from India who loves space and exoplanets.
-I am currently working as a SDE II, working on building a fintech bank platform.
+I am currently working as a Senior Fullstack, working on building Sendhelper.
 I am passionate about distrbiuted systems and solving hard challenges.

 I am the captain of this ship.
 This ship 🛰️ sails at __27,580 km/h__ (or 17,130 mph).
 Crazy, isn't it?
 Well grab the firm handle closest to you because we are gonna go warp speed to know my universe.